Fastcode/NUClear/README.md

 NUClear [![Build Status](https://travis-ci.org/Fastcode/NUClear.svg?branch=develop)](https://travis-ci.org/Fastcode/NUClear)
 =======

-NUClear is a c++ software framework designed to aid in the development of real time modular systems.
+NUClear is a C++ software framework designed to aid in the development of real time modular systems.
 It is built from a set of template metapgrograms that control the flow of information through the system.

 It is highly extensible and provides several attachment points to develop new DSL keywords if needed.